HewlettPackard/oneview-ansible/oneview-ansible.md

 Selects a server hardware automatically based on the server hardware template.

 #### Synopsis
- Manage servers lifecycle with OneView Server Profiles using an existing server profile template.
+ Manage the servers lifecycle with OneView Server Profiles using an existing server profile template.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9